Essential Steps for how-to-cook-pasta

 Ignoring the Sauce

-Your pasta and sauce should be cooked to complement each other.
-For instance, if you make a creamy sauce, consider cooking the pasta in the same pot as the sauce for the last few minutes.
-This allows the pasta to absorb some of the sauce’s flavor and creates a richer dish.
+Your pasta and sauce should not need to be trained on one another.
+For example, if you’re making a creamy sauce, try to cook the pasta in the same pot with the sauce for the final few minutes.
+This way, the pasta absorbs a little flavor of the sauce and made for a deeper dish.

 Forgetting to Reserve Pasta Water

-Before draining your pasta, remember to save a cup of the cooking water.
-This starchy water can help adjust the consistency of your sauce.
-If your sauce is too thick, adding a little pasta water can loosen it up, making it cling perfectly to the pasta.
+If you’re boiling pasta, make sure to reserve a cup of the cooking water before draining it.
+This starchy water can help modify the consistency of your sauce.
+If your sauce is too viscous, just a bit of pasta water can loosen it — letting it cling beautifully to the pasta.

 Overcrowding the Pot

-Adding too much pasta to the pot at once can lead to uneven cooking.
-Ensure each piece of pasta has enough room to float freely.
-If you’re making a large batch, consider using two pots to ensure even cooking.
+Putting pasta into the pot in batches too big will cause it to cook irregularly.
+Make sure each piece of pasta has the space to float freely.
+If making a big batch, use two pots to prevent uneven cooking.

 Not Reading the Package Instructions